farmera/sare_grant/study_results_balloons.md

 To put this into perspective consider the images in __Figure 6__.
 The top image shows an accurate depiction of a 1 meter per pixel GSD resolution.
 Each pixel covers an area on the ground of 1 sq meter (just under 11 sq ft).
 The second image shows the sort of resolution that we were able to attain with a kite and using a modified dual-camera system.
-(The same resolution can be had with a balloon but our focus was with the kite only.)
+(The same resolution can be had with a balloon but our focus has been mainly with the kite.)
+In [Section 9](study_results_drones.md) we will discuss the results achieved when using a aerial drone, where the attained ground resolution was 2.7 centimeters per pixel or about 1 inch square.

-The specific images here are 412 by 72 pixels in size, where each pixel has a ground resolution of 2.7 centimeters (~1 square inch).

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.